How to: Update and Conditionally Update Key/Value Pairs

 Configure the Data Workflow Component

-With the Data Table set up, you're ready to use the Create Field operator.
+With the Data Table component set up, you're ready to use the Create Field operator.
 First, update the employed key/value pair in every row (object) in your table (array).
-Then, conditionally update the fullPartTime value from "full" to "fullTime".
+Then, conditionally update the fullPartTime value from full to fullTime.

 Configure the Input Operator

-First, connect your Data Table to the Data Workflow using Input operators.
+First, connect your Data Table component to the Data Workflow using an Input operator.

 1. Drag and drop an Input operator onto your Data Workflow canvas.